 Best-looking wine refrigerator

-In addition to giving us his own recommendation, Justin Marquez, the general manager of Lincoln Ristorante, pointed us to this wine fridge used at home by Lincoln Ristorante’s executive chef, Shea Gallante.
-It’s admittedly pricier than others on this list (though not the most expensive), but Gallante says he’s used it for more than seven years without any problems, and that the sleek-looking cooler fits seamlessly into his kitchen design.
-Indeed, KitchenAid products are often praised as the best in their class for both their quality construction and good looks (we’ve called the brand’s stand mixer the “Kleenex of stand mixers”), which is why you might recognize its wine fridges in photos of home-décor influencers’ butler’s pantries on Instagram.
+In addition to giving us his own recommendation, Marquez pointed us to this wine fridge used at home by Lincoln Ristorante’s executive chef, Shea Gallante.
+It’s admittedly pricier than others on this list (though not the most expensive), but Gallante says he’s used it for more than seven years without any problems and that the sleek-looking cooler fits seamlessly into his kitchen design.
+Indeed, KitchenAid products are often praised as the best in class for both their quality construction and good looks (we’ve called the brand’s stand mixer the “Kleenex of stand mixers”), which is why you might recognize its wine fridges in photos of home-decor influencers’ butlers pantries on Instagram.
 Gallante’s favorite model allows you to customize the door panel to match your cabinets, but if you’d rather skip that step, you can choose between black or stainless-steel doors.
 Plus, it features dual-zone temperature control, UV-protective glass, and a lockout control to avoid accidental or unsupervised access to your bottles.

 Best restaurant-quality wine refrigerator

 Capacity: 56 bottles | Single- versus dual-zone: Single-zone | Dimensions: 33.9” x 23.4” x 23.6”